THIS IS AN 'AD FREE' SITE

 Hello, I’m Daryl Pratt

-I have been mentoring folk like you since 2005.
+I have been helping folk like you since 2005.

-In it I share my knowledge, wisdom and experience from the hundreds of hours of listening and guiding folk just like you to make a change.
+Within this website I share my knowledge, wisdom and experience culminating from the hundreds of hours listening and teaching folk just like you to make a change.

-It will not be easy but it will be fulfilling, I can guarantee.
+It will not be easy but it will be well worth your time and effort, I guarantee.

 Life is short my friend so the sooner you control your destiny the better.